Courseiva

 Why this answer

-Option D is incorrect because .class files alone are insufficient; third-party libraries (JARs) are also needed.
-Option E is incorrect because source files are not needed to run.
+Option A is incorrect because .class files alone are insufficient; third-party libraries (JARs) are also needed and must be accessible.
+Option B is incorrect because the JDK (Java Development Kit) is only needed for compilation and development, not for running.
+Option E is incorrect because source files are not required to run the compiled program.

 MCQhard